Dogs are pretty awesome. But sometimes, they can develop behavior issues that make life challenging. This section will help with that.

 What to do When Your Dog is Being a Pain in the Ass and You Feel Like Crap – For those days when you feel like trading your dog in for a goldfish.

 Oh, Just Kill Me Now!
 Surviving Your Dog’s Teen Months – If your dog is between the ages of 6 – 18 months, he’s a teenager.
-Adolescence is a time when many behavior problems start for humans, and the same is true of dogs.
+Adolescence is a… challenging time for human children, and the same is true of canine children.

 From Leash Puller to Urban Musher: When Dog “Behavior Problems” Are Opportunities in Disguise – The story of how my dog made me feel like an idiot, by showing me a better way of looking at behavior problems.